msharp/cephes-math/README.md

 # cephes-math

-a compilable of the Cephes math double library
+A compilable of the Cephes math double library

+Hosted here for inclusion as a NIF in [elixir-statistics](https://gihub.com/msharp/elixir-statistics)